aiman-al-masoud/psittacus/README.md

 Psittacus is a lightweight, open-source tool meant to facilitate language-learning and teaching, with a vision to empower teachers and learners of any written+spoken language.

-It is based on the gamification of the sentence-mining approach, having an interface inspired by that of Duolingo and other competing interactive language learning-tools.
-Psittacus aims at democratizing the process of lesson-preparation, making it easy for teachers to prepare and share their lessons in a standardized and easily accessible format.
+It is based on the gamification of the sentence-mining approach, having an interface vaguely inspired by that of Duolingo and other competing interactive language learning-tools.
+Psittacus aims at democratizing the process of lesson-preparation, making it easy for teachers to prepare and collaborate on their own lessons, and share them in a standardized and easily accessible format.

 ## Whom does it appeal to?